YonSci/gdp-nowcasting-ml/_episodes/09-implement-ml-models-to-nowcast-gdp.md

   - The black lines with circles continuing into the future are actual data.
   - The red line is the predicted GDP.

 **Confidence Interval (Shaded Area)**: Using bootstrap, we bracket the potential future GDP from the 5th to 95th percentile.
 This range accounts for model and sampling uncertainty.
-The shaded confidence intervals reflect uncertainty—critical for policymakers to hedge risks.
+The shaded confidence intervals reflect uncertainty critical for policymakers to hedge risks.

+For example, the following chart shows that the LGBM model closely tracks Nigeria's historical GDP during the training period (blue line vs. black line), yielding a strong R-squared of 0.87.
+Beyond 2022 (the test/future period), the red line represents the model's GDP projection, while the shaded red region (5–95% confidence interval) illustrates uncertainty in those forecasts.

 ![](../assets/img/lgbm.png)